-If you received an email from Google regarding U.S. Information Reporting and Withholding tax which included log-in information for the Google Tax Form Service, please use the link below to access the Google Tax Form Service and complete this request.
-The Google Tax Form Service is hosted by Markit | CTI Tax Solutions, a third-party company that Google has engaged to create a simplified process to collect tax information.
+If you received an email from Google regarding US Information Reporting and Withholding tax, which included sign-in information for the Google Tax Form Service, use the link in the email to create an account.

 - Sign in to the Google Tax Form Service.

 - Select the email address associated with the account.

 - Select the entity/organization for which you're providing a tax form.

 I didn't receive sign in instructions or I'm getting an error message

 If you haven’t received an email with sign-in instructions, you can contact us at firstname.lastname@example.org.
 To locate the right account, you must provide a payment account identifier (e.g. AdSense Publisher ID or Supplier Name).

 Important: Google cannot provide advice on tax issues.
 Consult your tax advisor to better understand your tax situation.

 Google has a regulatory responsibility under Chapter 3 of the US Internal Revenue Code to withhold tax and report where a non-US partner receives US source income.
 If any US withholding taxes apply, Google may begin withholding taxes on the payments starting as early as July 2019.